beaulee10/Project-Management/FINAL_PAPERS/Ellis_Lee_Final_Paper.md

 # Final Paper: Open Workflow MVP

 ## Project Vision
-The core idea behind the Open Workflow MVP is to transform disorganized, hard-to-manage problems into a clear, repeatable workflow[cite: 3].
-This project has both immediate and long-term objectives. [cite_start]In the short term, I aim to deliver a Minimum Viable Product, or MVP, which includes essential features, thorough documentation, and a transparent system for version control[cite: 4]. [cite_start]Looking further ahead, my goal is for this project to evolve into a lasting, "working open" resource[cite: 5]. [cite_start]This means it should be easily reusable, adaptable through forking, and expandable, all while maintaining trust and clarity within the collaborative environment[cite: 6].
+The core idea behind the Open Workflow MVP is to transform disorganized, hard-to-manage problems into a clear, repeatable workflow.
+This project has both immediate and long-term objectives.
+In the short term, I aim to deliver a Minimum Viable Product, or MVP, which includes essential features, thorough documentation, and a transparent system for version control.
+Looking further ahead, my goal is for this project to evolve into a lasting, "working open" resource.
+This means it should be easily reusable, adaptable through forking, and expandable, all while maintaining trust and clarity within the collaborative environment.

 ## The Collaboration Problem
-Many teams face significant challenges when working together, leading to inefficiencies and frustration[cite: 8].
+Many teams face significant challenges when working together, leading to inefficiencies and frustration.
 These issues often stem from several key areas:

-* [cite_start]**Scattered Tools**: Team members frequently struggle to keep track of tasks, decisions, and important files because they are spread across various platforms and applications[cite: 10]. [cite_start]This fragmentation makes it difficult to maintain a unified project overview[cite: 11].
+* **Scattered Tools**: Team members frequently struggle to keep track of tasks, decisions, and important files because they are spread across various platforms and applications[cite: 10]. [cite_start]This fragmentation makes it difficult to maintain a unified project overview.
-* [cite_start]**Onboarding Friction**: New collaborators often find it hard to quickly understand the current status of a project or how they can effectively contribute[cite: 12]. [cite_start]The lack of a clear entry point or consolidated information slows down their integration into the team[cite: 13].
+* **Onboarding Friction**: New collaborators often find it hard to quickly understand the current status of a project or how they can effectively contribute.
+The lack of a clear entry point or consolidated information slows down their integration into the team.
-* [cite_start]**Weak Institutional Memory**: Meeting notes and critical decisions are often difficult to locate later, resulting in a poor institutional memory[cite: 14]. [cite_start]This can lead to repeated discussions, lost insights, and a general lack of historical context for ongoing work[cite: 15].
+* **Weak Institutional Memory**: Meeting notes and critical decisions are often difficult to locate later, resulting in a poor institutional memory. his can lead to repeated discussions, lost insights, and a general lack of historical context for ongoing work.
-* [cite_start]**Imbalanced Effort**: Work distribution can become uneven because the ownership of tasks and project timelines are frequently unclear[cite: 16]. [cite_start]This ambiguity can cause some team members to be overloaded while others are underutilized, impacting overall team morale and productivity[cite: 17].
+* **Imbalanced Effort**: Work distribution can become uneven because the ownership of tasks and project timelines are frequently unclear.
+This ambiguity can cause some team members to be overloaded while others are underutilized, impacting overall team morale and productivity.

 ## The Solution and Unique Value Proposition
-[cite_start]My project offers a practical solution to these collaboration problems with a distinct value proposition[cite: 19]:
+My project offers a practical solution to these collaboration problems with a distinct value proposition:

 ### The MVP Solution
-[cite_start]The MVP provides a comprehensive toolkit designed to streamline collaboration[cite: 21]:
+The MVP provides a comprehensive toolkit designed to streamline collaboration:
-* [cite_start]A GitHub repository template that comes pre-configured with issues, milestones, and a Kanban board for task management[cite: 22].
+* A GitHub repository template that comes pre-configured with issues, milestones, and a Kanban board for task management.
-* [cite_start]Ready-to-use templates for meeting notes, weekly status updates, and decision logs, ensuring consistent documentation[cite: 23].
+* Ready-to-use templates for meeting notes, weekly status updates, and decision logs, ensuring consistent documentation.
-* [cite_start]A clear contribution guide and an onboarding checklist to help newcomers get up to speed quickly and effectively[cite: 24].
+* A clear contribution guide and an onboarding checklist to help newcomers get up to speed quickly and effectively.
-* [cite_start]A script for generating weekly summaries directly from GitHub issues and pull requests, automating progress reporting[cite: 25].
+* A script for generating weekly summaries directly from GitHub issues and pull requests, automating progress reporting.

 ### Unique Value Proposition
-[cite_start]My unique value proposition lies in offering a "plug and play," open-by-default workflow kit[cite: 27]. [cite_start]This kit is specifically designed to transform messy, uncoordinated collaboration into a predictable and repeatable system, making it easier for teams to work together efficiently[cite: 28].
+My unique value proposition lies in offering a "plug and play," open-by-default workflow kit.
+This kit is specifically designed to transform messy, uncoordinated collaboration into a predictable and repeatable system, making it easier for teams to work together efficiently.

 ## Target Audience and Acquisition Channels
-[cite_start]Understanding who will benefit most from this project and how to reach them is crucial for its success[cite: 30].
+Understanding who will benefit most from this project and how to reach them is crucial for its success.

 ### Target Audience
-* [cite_start]**Primary Audience**: My main focus is on student project teams and small remote research groups who often need structured collaboration tools[cite: 32].
+* **Primary Audience**: My main focus is on student project teams and small remote research groups who often need structured collaboration tools.
-* [cite_start]**Early Adopters**: I anticipate early adoption from classmates in IS 340 and various campus clubs that engage in project-based work[cite: 33].
+* **Early Adopters**: I anticipate early adoption from classmates in IS 340 and various campus clubs that engage in project-based work.
-* [cite_start]**Secondary Audience**: Over time, I aim to attract newcomers to open-source projects who are looking for a more structured and guided way to contribute[cite: 34].
+***Secondary Audience**: Over time, I aim to attract newcomers to open-source projects who are looking for a more structured and guided way to contribute.

 ### Growth Channels
 [cite_start]I plan to reach our target audience through several effective channels[cite: 36]: